sanand0/forms/README.md

 Pages
 =====
-A page is a HTML file (or any file, for that matter) that is rendered at a particular URL.
+A page is either a link or a file to be renderered.
 For example,

     "page": {
       "help": {